Where to find some of Auckland City's best baristas

 Espresso Workshop is also on our tour route, they're on the corner of the Te Ara Tahuhu walkway near the end of our trail.
 The team here roast their own specialty coffee beans in Parnell (no further than 10 minutes drive from their cafe) and all the staff at their Britomart site are complete coffee fanatics — in the best kind of way.
 Espresso Workshop baristas are highly trained and they have everything from Single Origin espresso to Nitro Cold Brew to pour-over on offer.
 Go there to geek out.

-Wednesdays — 17 Wellesley Street West
+Sadly Wednesdays is now closed Wednesdays — 17 Wellesley Street West

 Coffee Roasted by — Kōkako Organic Coffee (Auckland)